SinekaRamu/university-ranking/README.md

 - get over all students list with semester marks
 - get the student list who wasnt appear to the exams All the informations needed for the semester April, 2023

+## task 3

+- update the mark to 40 those who were scored the marks between 35 to 39
+- get the history of marks that are changed
+- choose any select query from tast 2 and insert the values into a temp table reference
+- delete a college and its respective things
+- alter all the tables add audit columns (createdAt,createBy,updatedAt,updatedBy)
+- remove the duplicate values in the mark table(insert values for your convenient)